-The building sector accounts for almost half of national energy consumption and a quarter of greenhouse gas emissions.
+The building sector accounts for almost half of national energy consumption and around 16% of greenhouse gas emissions.
 This sector must act to limit its contribution to climate change.
 With nearly 545,000 housing units in portfolio, CDC Habitat Group has been working to limit its environmental footprint for over 10 years.

 France is aiming to achieve carbon neutrality by 2050 in order to limit the rise in average temperatures to 2°C through its National Low-Carbon Strategy (SNBC).
-As such, CDC Habitat Group and AMPERE Gestion have adopted a structured and organised approach to limiting energy consumption and greenhouse gas emissions, aiming to achieve an average consumption of 80 kWhEP/ sq.m./year across its property portfolio.
+As such, CDC Habitat Group and AMPERE Gestion have adopted a structured and organised approach to limiting energy consumption and greenhouse gas emissions, aiming to achieve an average consumption of 80 kWhPE/m2/year22 across its property portfolio.

-To do this, both the Group and AMPERE Gestion have set interim targets: average energy consumption of 150 kWhEP/sq.m./year by end-2020, followed by average energy consumption of 127 kWhEP/sq.m./year by end-2030.
+To do this, both the Group and AMPERE Gestion have set interim targets: average energy consumption of 150 kWhPE/m2/year by end-2020, followed by average energy consumption of 127 kWhPE/m2/year by end-2030.